Probing Andreev reflection reach in semiconductor-superconductor hybrids by Aharonov-Bohm effect: Abstract

 \section{Abstract}

-Recent development in fabrication of hybrid nanostructures allows for creation of quantum interferometers that combine semiconductor and superconductor materials [S. Gazibegovic et al., Nature {\bf 548}, 434 (2017)].
+Recent development in fabrication of hybrid nanostructures allows for creation of quantum interferometers that combine semiconductor and superconductor materials.
 We show that in those nanostructures the joint phenomena of Aharonov-Bohm effect and Andreev reflections can be used to determine the length on which the electron is retro-reflected as a hole.
 We propose to exploit this feature for probing of the quasiparticle coherence length in semiconductor-superconductor hybrids by a magnetoconductance measurement.

-Recently there is a great interest in semiconductor-superconductor hybrids that under proper tuning of the external magnetic field can realize topological superconducting phase \cite{sau_generic_2010, oreg_helical_2010} that hosts quasi-particles equivalent of Majorana fermions \cite{majorana_symmetric_2006, lutchyn_majorana_2018}.
+\end{CJK*} Recently there is a great interest in semiconductor-superconductor hybrids that under proper tuning of the external magnetic field can realize topological superconducting phase \cite{sau_generic_2010, oreg_helical_2010} that hosts quasi-particles equivalent of Majorana fermions \cite{majorana_symmetric_2006, lutchyn_majorana_2018}.
 In those hybrids, experimentally realized in the form of quasi one-dimensional \cite{chang_hard_2015, krogstrup_epitaxy_2015, gul_hard_2017} or two-dimensional nanowires \cite{shabani_two-dimensional_2016, kjaergaard_transparent_2017} contacted with a thin superconducting shell, the coupling between electron-like and hole-like quasi-particles is induced by the proximity effect microscopically governed by the Andreev reflections.
 Experimental studies of those devices rely on electronic transport measurements where the charge carriers are transfered between the normal and proximitized part.
-The electrons propagating with Fermi velocity $v_f$ from the semiconducting part undergo Andreev reflection at the normal-superconducting (NS) interface on a distance corresponding to wave function decay length.
+The electrons propagating from the semiconducting part with Fermi velocity $v_f$ undergo Andreev reflection at the normal-superconducting (NS) interface on a distance corresponding to wave function decay length.
 In the proximitized part $\Psi \sim\exp[-x/\xi]$, where

 mimics the coherence length of quasi-particles penetrating into the ordinary superconductor.
 The reach of Andreev reflection $\xi$ is interesting not only for fundamental reasons, but also it is crucial for the analysis of transport measurements as it determines the extent of the structure accessible for probing by the means of tunneling spectroscopy.
 Specifically, recent experiments reported measurement of conductance quantization in Majorana nanowires \cite{mourik_signatures_2012, deng_anomalous_2012, finck_anomalous_2013, churchill_superconductor-nanowire_2013, chen_experimental_2017} that signifies ballistic transport over the coherence length \cite{kjaergaard_quantized_2016, zhang_ballistic_2017}.